 As you can imagine, obtaining all the necessary documents and reports necessary to prove negligence in a commercial trucking accident case can be expensive in both cost and in the time required to obtain the records you would need.
 At our firm, we understand that very few accident victims have the resources to effectively challenge a big commercial trucking corporation in court.

-This is why, when you contact The Doan Law Firm your case review and consultation with our commercial truck accident lawyer are always free of charge and do not obligate you to hire our firm as you legal counsel.
+This is why, when you contact The Doan Law Firm your case review and consultation with our Houston truck accident lawyer are always free of charge and do not obligate you to hire our firm as you legal counsel.
 Should you later decide to file a lawsuit, we are willing to assume full responsibility for all aspects of preparing your case for trial in exchange for a percentage of the final settle we will win for you.